TSR: Trajectory-Search Rollouts for Multi-Turn RL of LLM Agents: Background and Problem Setup

-where $\eta$ denotes the learning rate.
-In the multi-turn setting, the corresponding policy gradient is given by

-where $\hat{A}_t$ is an advantage estimate, measuring how much better action $a_t$ is compared to the policy’s average behavior.
+where $\hat{A}_t$ is an advantage estimate, measuring how much better action $a_t$ is compared to the policy.

-In general, directly computing policy gradients is challenging because the gradient estimator typically suffers from high variance.
-To mitigate this, modern policy optimization methods, such as PPO \cite{schulman2017proximalpolicyoptimizationalgorithms} and GRPO \cite{shao2024deepseekmathpushinglimitsmathematical}, constrain the update step size and employ variance-reduction baselines for more reliable credit assignment.
-We provide details on how PPO and GRPO estimate advantages for the multi-turn setting in \refapp{app:policy_optimization}.
+In general, directly computing policy gradients is difficult because the gradient estimator typically suffers from high variance.
+To mitigate this, modern policy optimizers, such as PPO and GRPO, constrain the update step size and employ variance-reduction baselines for more reliable credit assignment.
+We provide details on how PPO and GRPO estimate advantages for multi-turn RL in \refapp{app:ppo_grpo_multi_turn_rl}.

-In this work, we do not alter these algorithms but instead modify the \emph{rollout generation} process.
-Rather than sampling trajectories purely from the current policy $\pi_\theta$, we optimize rollouts on a per-turn level using tree-search methods to improve the quality of the data used to estimate $\hat{A}_t$.
+In this work, we do not alter these algorithms but instead modify the \emph{rollout generation}.
+Rather than passively sampling complete trajectories from the current policy $\pi_\theta$, we optimize rollouts on a per-turn level via search methods to improve the quality of the rollout data used for policy optimization.